rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Parts of a Letterform**

 Font weight refers to how thick the typeface's stroke is in general.
 Often, fonts use a scale between 100 and 900 in incremenets of 100 where the larger number coresponds to a larger font weight.
 Most typefaces have a small number (sometimes just one or two) hand crafted font weights, with some professional typefaces featuring seven to nine.
 Variable font weights are a recent development that allow the end user to fully customize the font weight.
-(Website note: each additional font weight will significantly impact performance)
+(Website note: each additional font weight will significantly impact performance).

+Common font weight names:
+100 - ultra light, extra light, or thin
+200 - ultra light, extra light, or thin
+300 - light
+400 - regular, or normal
+500 - medium, or book
+600 - semibold or bold
+700 - bold or heavy
+800 - extra bold or black
+900 - extra black or black

+Common width / proportion names: extra condensed / extra compressed condensed / compressed semi condensed / semi compressed regular wide expanded / extended

+[Tailwind CSS](https://tailwindcss.com/docs/font-weight) has some reasonable font weight names.

 Contrast refers to the difference between the thick and thin parts of the stroke in a letterform.
 Monolinear types such as slab serifs have very low stroke contrast, whereas fatface fonts (such as [Abril Fatface](https://fonts.google.com/specimen/Abril+Fatface)) have greater contrast.